Fact checkedFact Checked

 Medically reviewed by Kathy Shattler, MS, RDN

 Enjoying a snack late at night may be a standard, socially acceptable practice, but it runs the risk of packing on unwanted pounds.
 You can satisfy snack cravings and use a fat burner to stay lean.
 However, healthy snacks can put cravings to bed without sacrificing flavor, texture, or emotional satisfaction.
-Learn more about healthy snacks that help you lose weight, feel great, and taste amazing.
+Learn more about healthy snacks for weight loss at night that not only lose weight but also taste amazing.

 1. Greek Yogurt